Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 You may note that mult does not subtract from rsp! why I wondered?????

 After some research, it turns out there is a 128-byte 'red zone', which can be used safely as long as the function doesn't call any other functions!
-A neat little optimisation.
+A neat little optimisation that's always done, even with -O0.

 <https://stackoverflow.com/questions/38042188/where-exactly-is-the-red-zone-on-x86-64>